yyl-github-1896/HAM/README.md

 ### Prepare the data and models

 Please download the [pretrained models](https://drive.google.com/file/d/1jfgJvq-kuu2f-XB-3Z5ml98ngNJX7zUe/view?usp=drive_link) and place them under ./results/515_6_wrong_early3_epo50.
-The CIFAR-10 dataset will be downloaded automatically when running the code.The directory structure should be like:
+The CIFAR-10 dataset will be downloaded automatically when running the code.
+The directory structure should be like:

 ```
 results